chenandrewy/qml-pub-bias/README.md

     - `4b_Robustness_Exhibits`: Outputs robustness exhibits to `output/`
 - `5_Demos.r`: Outputs the easy HLZ and intro exhibits to `output/`
 - `6_Demos_Other_Evidence.r`: Simulates a model with supplementary evidence, outputs figures to `output/`

+## Saved Output / Data
+The intermediate data files and output of the last runs of the code are in `intermediate/` and `output/`.
+Mapping file names to the figures in the paper should be straightforward.